 How does this support our climate ambitions?
-Through the Green Fund range, we seek to direct capital to companies whose core business activities address environmental challenges, including climate change.
-We aim to promote and grow these Funds and thereby facilitate greater flows of capital towards climate solutions.
+Through the Green Fund range, EdenTree is actively directing more capital to companies whose core business activities address environmental challenges, including climate change.
+EdenTree will continue to promote and grow these Funds and thereby facilitate greater flows of capital towards climate solutions.

-EdenTree has built out its product offering with the launch of three new thematic funds.
+EdenTree has built out its product offering with the launch of three new thematic funds to contribute to a greener, more sustainable economy.